+Today we will be learning about 8 tips on how to improve memory and concentration.
+This is super vital to learn in life, because once mastered everything you do will become a lot easier, especially when your working.
 In life, there is so much that happens.
-Everyone, therefore, relies on their memories to run their entire lives.
+Everyone, relies on their memories to run their entire lives.
 Day-to-day activities rely on your memory as well as concentration to help you achieve every one of them.

 Remembering events, activities, as well as information in the long-term comes as an added advantage.
 This is because they define you as a person and play a significant role in establishing an excellent foundation for your future.
 To help meet this objective, here are 8 tips on how to improve memory and concentration.
 Lets get things rolling: